utahnu/obs_dev/hist221/03 The Progressive Era.md

 > 	- Prevent monopolies
 > 	- Improve democracy

-Positive freedom - freedom is given, not only being untied from control
+==Positive freedom== - freedom is proactive, not just being untied from control

 ---